What is a Quality Plan?

 - Together with multiple plans for the organization’s products, services, and projects, providing a basis for evaluating the effectiveness and efficiency of the quality management system.

-Excerpted from The Certified Manager of Quality/Organizational Excellence Handbook, ASQ Quality Press, Fourth Edition, 2014, Pages 266-268.
+Adapted from The Certified Manager of Quality/Organizational Excellence Handbook, ASQ Quality Press, 2014.